mpwilbur/MNIST-LinearClassifier-Python-No_Packages/README.md

 Total runtime ~

-Results: Accuracy on testing data (calculated by Kaggle) = Not a remarkably high accuracy for this exercise, however shows the effectiveness of simple linear classification
+Results: Accuracy on testing data (calculated by Kaggle) = Not a remarkably high accuracy for this exercise, however shows the effectiveness of simple linear classification of multi-class data